anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: If you spend your whole life waiting for the storm, you'll never enjoy the sunshine.
+Quote: The greatest obstacle to discovery is not ignorance - it is the illusion of knowledge.

-By: Morris West
+By: Daniel J. Boorstin